decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-23-strong-chain-quality.md

 We call it **Strong Chain Quality (SCQ)**:
 > Owning $3\%$ of the stake guarantees inclusion of your valid inputs up to $3\%$ of the blockspace ***in every block***.

-In essence, this property gives stakeholders the ability to have *virtual lanes* inside a high throughput blockchain guaranteeing them transaction inclusion.
-In this post we review the origins of CQ and SCQ and explain why SCQ is so useful.
+In essence, SCQ gives stakeholders the ability to have *virtual lanes* inside a high-throughput blockchain that guarantee transaction inclusion.
+Here, we review the origins of CQ and SCQ and explain why SCQ is so useful.

+The core version of this Strong Chain Quality post appears on the [a16z Crypto research blog](https://a16zcrypto.com/posts/article/strong-chain-quality-for-blockspace-every-block/); the longer version here includes additional academic references and technical details.

 ## Chain Quality as a BFT Validity Property